Saving & Spending Taxes

 At least there are ways to ease your tax burden in retirement.
 One is to diversify.
 Take a little from a taxable source and a little from a nontaxable source.
 That can help keep your taxable income lower.

 As always, hiring a tax professional is going to be the easiest way to deal with the taxes you face in retirement.
-But if you decide to do it yourself, be sure to use the best tax software.
+But if you decide to do it yourself, be sure to understand all the facts so you can prepare yourself financially.